OCiesla01/CarRental/README.md

 Instruction is available to read in the Instruction file.

-More information about classes is included in UML Diagram.
+More information about classes is included in UML Diagram called "PPZO - diagram UML".